ahmadnazir/scribbles/source/kubernetes/concepts.rst

 Everything within a kubernetes cluster runs inside **pods**.

 A pod_ is a group of one or more containers with shared network/storage.
-They are mortal - they can't be resurrected once they die.
+It is the atomic unit that can be scheduled.
+Pods are mortal - they can't be resurrected once they die.

 There are two main concepts that allow you to control pods: